shxzu/Simp/README.md

 cd Simp
 ```

-1. Open the project in IntelliJ IDEA.
+1. Open the project in your IDE.
 2. Make a run directory
 3. Create a new Run Configuration:
    - Type: Application
    - Main Class: (refer to screenshot below)
-   - Use classpath of module: `simp.main`
+   - Use classpath of module: `Simp.main`
 4. Run the client.

 **Example Run Configuration**